uber/react-view/README.md

 ## Applications

-We build this library for ourselves as a part of [baseweb.design](https://baseweb.design) documentation ([uber/baseweb](https://github.com/uber/baseweb)).
+We built this library for ourselves as a part of [baseweb.design](https://baseweb.design) documentation ([uber/baseweb](https://github.com/uber/baseweb)).
 We use all features of React View extensively.
 Our playground components are customized reusing existing Base Web components.
-We have implemented an entire custom playground section called [Style Overrides](https://baseweb.design/guides/understanding-overrides/) and there is also a support for theming through a context provider.
+We have implemented an entire custom playground section called [Style Overrides](https://baseweb.design/guides/understanding-overrides/) and there is also support for theming through a context provider.

 <p align="center"><img src="https://user-images.githubusercontent.com/1387913/69666276-d8d4d680-1040-11ea-81a6-129655828009.png" width="75%"><p>